ITensor/website/docs/classes/itensor.md

   Return the ITensor resulting from transforming each element of T by calling `f(x) -> y`.
   Works similarly to the `.apply` method discussed above but creates a new ITensor instead of modifying an ITensor in-place.

+* `ordered(ITensor T, Index i1, Index i2, ...) -> TensorRef1` <br/>
+  `orderedC(ITensor T, Index i1, Index i2, ...) -> CTensorRef1`

+  Given an ITensor T and a list of all of its indices in a particular order, return a TensorRef1 with the same index order.
+This TensorRef1 points to the data of the provided ITensor, such that changing one of its elements changes the corresponding element of the ITensor.

+  `ordered` can only be used for real ITensors; using it on a complex ITensor throws an exception.

+  `orderedC` can be used on either real of complex ITensors, but if the ITensor's storage is real it will immediately be converted to complex.

+  Warning: a TensorRef behaves similar to a regular C++ pointer in that it is a non-owning "view" of the data it points to.
+If the original ITensor goes out of scope, the TensorRef will be invalid and accessing it in this state will cause memory corruption.

+  <div class="example_clicker">Click to Show Example</div>

+      auto T = ITensor(i,j,k);

+      auto t = ordered(T,j,i,k);

+      t(1,2,3) = 123;

+      Print(T.real(j(1),i(2),k(3))); //prints: 123

 * `random(ITensor T, Args args = Args::global()) -> ITensor`